 Next, the researchers used the oxygen isotopes in the peat to track the waxing and waning of the region’s sea ice over thousands of years.Bering Sea winter ice shrank to its lowest level in 5,500 years in 2018 | Carolyn Gramling | September 3, 2020 | Science News

 Deuterium is an isotope of hydrogen containing a proton and neutron in its nucleus, while normal hydrogen has only a proton.

 After eight years, traces of the isotope are expected to be extremely low.

-One of two or more atoms having the same atomic number but different mass numbers.
+one of two or more atoms with the same atomic number that contain different numbers of neutrons

 One of two or more atoms that have the same atomic number (the same number of protons) but a different number of neutrons.
 Carbon 12, the most common form of carbon, has six protons and six neutrons, whereas carbon 14 has six protons and eight neutrons.
 Isotopes of a given element typically behave alike chemically.
 With the exception of hydrogen, elements found on Earth generally have the same number of protons and neutrons; heavier and lighter isotopes (with more or fewer neutrons) are often unstable and undergo radioactive decay.

 The American Heritage® Science Dictionary Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.